EFdez/card-grid-th/README.md

 # Character Grid

-<center> No libraries, no javascript; just good old HTML & the purest of CSS. :smirk:</center>
+No libraries, no javascript.
+ **Just good old HTML & the purest of CSS.**
+:smirk:

 ![](character-grid.png)